abhianik/dpdSIS/README.md

 ```

-The function dpd.sis (and also dpd.sis.lrm) returns a matrix (SIS) of order d X 2, where the first column contains the ranked variable indeces (in decreasing order of abosolute values of the marginal slope) and the second column contains the estimated marginal slopes of the corresponding variables.
-It returns the top d many variables in decreasing order of importance.
+The function dpd.sis (and also dpd.sis.lrm) returns a matrix (SIS) of order d X 2, where the first column contains the ranked variable indices (in decreasing order of abosolute values of the marginal slope) and the second column contains the estimated marginal slopes of the corresponding variables.
+It returns the top d variables in decreasing order of importance.

 ## The usual SIS methods (Fan and Lv, 2008)